Stop Snoring Now

 Snoring is caused by the vibration of the dangly bit at the back of the throat hitting the back of the airpipe.

-This can be because either
+This can be because of either.

 Where does the blockage occur?